taejun20/taejun20/README.md

 ### Greetings! 👋

+I am Taejun.
 I recently completed my Ph.D. in Computer Science from KAIST.
-My specialty is in applied machine learning for physical interfaces & HCI methods for user study and analysis.
-My doctoral research spanned multiple domains, including eye tracking, gaze analysis, XR/VR, and haptics.
+My specialty is in applied machine learning for mobile and wearable devices & HCI methods for user study and analysis.
+My doctoral research spanned multiple domains, including eye tracking, extended reality, and wearable haptics.

 I've presented several projects at top-tier HCI conferences such as ACM CHI and UIST.
 If you're interested, please feel free to explore my website and repositories!